-Forthcoming: Elementa universalis linguae Slavicae : Translated with commentary and introductory essays by Raf Van Rooy and Alexander Maxwell
+Elementa universalis linguae Slavicae: Annotated translation with introductory essays by Raf Van Rooy and Alexander Maxwell

 Synopsis